ThomasWorkOnline/Quark/README.md

 1. Run `git clone --resursive https://github.com/ThomasWorkOnline/Quark.git` in your desired environment folder.
 2. After cloning this repository, run the script `GenVisualStudioSolution20xx_Win.bat` located under `Scripts/Windows`.
 3. Open the Visual Studio solution and hit build!
 Build for your desired configuration(s).
+4.
-Note: *On Visual Studio, your configuration will automatically be set and can be chosen via the Configuration Manager.*<br />
+Note: *On Visual Studio, your configuration will automatically be set and can be chosen via the Configuration Manager.*

 ## On MacOS
 1. Run `git clone --resursive https://github.com/ThomasWorkOnline/Quark.git` in your desired environment folder.